-- Read MoreKaty MacLeodHead of Faculty of Arts
+- Read MoreKaty MacLeodHead of Arts Faculty

 The Arts in all their forms serve a vital role both for the good of the individual and also for society: “Art asks us to think differently, see differently, hear differently, and ultimately to act differently, which is why art has moral force.”
 (Jeanette Winterson).

 - Read MoreDaniel IbbitsonTeaching & Learning Manager; Head of Computer Sciences

 My philosophy to learning and teaching lies within that of the International Baccalaureate’s mission statement: creating independent, critically reflective, life long, 21st century learners.

 Examples of our practice:

 - Consulting students on what types of feedback help them learn best